 For more tips on studying and preparing for the exam, click here.

 Arrive at the testing site at your scheduled time with your printed appointment confirmation email from Pearson VUE, and two (2) valid forms of identification (described in the Candidate Handbook).
+Pearson VUE is currently requiring all candidates to bring and wear a mask while at any testing center.
+Check out the COVID-19 Resources page for more information.

 Upon arrival you will complete a site registration, an orientation to computerized testing, and have your photo taken for use on your exam score report.